go-home-io/website/README.md

 Website is staticly generated, using [Hugo](http://gohugo.io) and based on the awesome [Kube](http://kube.elemnts.org) theme.

-To install Hugo, refer to original [documentation](http://gohugo.io/getting-started/installing/).
+To install Hugo, refer to official [documentation](http://gohugo.io/getting-started/installing/).

 ### Creating a new entry